Expecting good things.

 I was thinking about expectations this morning.
 I expect good things these days.
 When I wake up, my thoughts are positive and usually go something like, “Ooh, bed is warm, but gotta get up, coffee, need coffee, need to let Janie and Darcy out, open all the drapes, “Oh wow, nice day!”
 Even tired as I was over the holidays with company and gatherings, I still wake up positive and expecting good things.

 The contrast makes me laugh!
-I want to be more like my dogs Janie and Darcy who are happy to do anything that we do on a daily basis.
-Janie even stands still while I give her a bath, and then hops on her hind legs when we are done, so that she can be blown dry, “Hooray, time to blowdry!”
-She follows up with snorting and racing through the house at breakneck speed to further accelerate the drying process.
-I catch glimpses as she whizzes by in a furry blur.
-“Hooray, I’m almost dry!”
+I want to be more like my dogs and Darcy who are so happy to do anything that we do on a daily basis.
+Janie even stands still while I give her a bath, and then jumps joyously when we are done, so that she can be blown dry, “Hooray, time to blowdry!”

-So the next time your husband, wife, friend, dog, cat, boss, grandmother, child says “Hey let’s go …”(fill in the blank with something not involving physical or mental harm) say “Hooray, let’s do it!!” and remember to bark and jump with joy, because that is one of the ways we show love back to those we love.
+So the next time your husband, wife, friend, dog, cat, boss, grandmother, child says “Hey let’s go …”(fill in the blank with something not involving physical or mental harm) say “Hooray!!” and remember to bark and jump with joy, because that is one of the ways we give flowers everyday to our loved ones.